CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-7-stig-overlay/README.md

   b.
 If you already have a ruby environment (`2.4.x`) installed on your 'runner' system - you can just do a simple `gem install inspec`, or

   c.
-You can use the AWS SSM suite to run InSpec on your AWS assets - see the InSpec + SSM documation here: https://aws.amazon.com/blogs/mt/using-aws-systems-manager-to-run-compliance-scans-using-inspec-by-chef/
+If running in AWS, you can use the AWS SSM suite to run InSpec on your RHEL assets - see the InSpec + SSM documation here: https://aws.amazon.com/blogs/mt/using-aws-systems-manager-to-run-compliance-scans-using-inspec-by-chef/

 ### Get the CMS ARS 3.1 Moderate Overlay InSpec Validation Profile for RHEL7 STIG